jakeb8139/qBittorrent-Regipy-Plugin/README.md

 To install:

   1. Add the qbittorrent.py to the plugins/software folder of regipy.
-  2. Initialize the plugin by adding "from .software.qbittorrent import QbittorentPlugin" to the __init__.py file in regipy/plugins
+  2. Initialize the plugin by adding "from .software.qbittorrent import QbittorrentPlugin" to the __init__.py file in regipy/plugins